openstax/cnx-recipes/rulesets/books/README.md

   - A header is added which contains the section number and title
 - `specialPageType`: (optional) There are also a couple of "special" pages: `$PAGE_INDEX` and `$PAGE_GLOSSARY` which contain additional configuration fields.
+- `childPages`: (optional) Some generated pages are just a container for other Pages.
+This contains the list of child Pages that need to be generated

 Also, a set of styleguide comments occur above for each composite page.
 Having it here makes it easy to remember to update the documentation and by having it above the `$Config_ChapterCompositePages` helps make this area